Performance tuning considerations when IBM Business Process Manager (BPM) is running in a virtual machine

 Microsoft SQL Server and Virtualization

-- Microsoft SQL Server and VMware Virtual Infrastructure
+- Architecting Microsoft SQL Server on VMware vSphere

 - Best Practices for SQL Server